Organic Gardening, Sustainability, and DIY Projects

 Grow a Skincare Garden

 You can use many homegrown herbs, flowers, and vegetables to make soap and beauty products.
-Peppermint in zesty soap, chamomile in lotion, and even rose petals to make skin toner.
+Peppermint in zesty soap, chamomile in lotion, and even rose petals to make a skin toner.
 On Lovely Greens, I share ideas for growing skin-beneficial plants and using them in beauty recipes.
 Many of the plants I use in handmade soap and skincare recipes can also be used in food or for other uses, meaning you can grow plants for dual purposes.

 Gardening Projects

 Building and creating your garden is a labor of love, but it can also be expensive.
 Buying containers, plants, tools, and even bigger pieces of kit, like greenhouses and sheds!
-That’s why I try to DIY as much as possible for the garden, especially if I can do it with free, reclaimed, and eco-friendly materials.
+That’s why I try to DIY as much as possible for the garden, especially if I can use free, reclaimed, and eco-friendly materials.
 Everything from making newspaper plant pots to pallet planters and propagating new plants!
 Browse all gardening projects.

 Gardening and Garden DIY Videos